utrad-ical/circus-docs/docs/cs/custom-display.md

 :::important

-- Do not try to `import` modules other than `react`, `@utrad-ical/circus-rs` and `@utrad-ical/circus-cs-results`.
+- Do not try to `import` modules other than `react`, `@utrad-ical/circus-rs` and `@utrad-ical/circus-ui-kit`.
 It is not supported.
-- Use function components. `useCsResults` and `useJobResultsLoader` do not work with React class components.
+- Use function components. `useCsResults` do not work with React class components.

 :::